MarcGravel/TweeterBackendApi/Readme.md

 ### POST
 HTTP success code: 204

-POST will create a follow relationship between two users An error will be returned if the loginToken or followId are invalid.
+POST will create a follow relationship between two users.

+An error will be returned if the loginToken or followId are invalid.

 Required Data: {"loginToken", "followId"}